wino6687/SWEpy/README.md

 https://nsidc.org/support/faq/what-options-are-available-bulk-downloading-data-https-earthdata-login-enabled

 ## 2. Setup conda environment from yaml (Optional):
+The libraries used in this analysis, namely pynco, can be finicky with the channels dependencies are installed with.
+Thus, using the provided yaml file to build an environment for this project will make your life simpler.
+You can add more packages on top of the provided environment as long as you install with the conda-forge channel.

 Using the yaml file (.yml) create a new conda environment
 ```{python}
 conda env create -f swepy_env.yml